gamesbook/pyprototypr/docs/python_commands.rst

 =========
 `↑ <table-of-contents_>`_

-A function is the workhorse of a langauge.
+A function is the workhorse of a language.
 It allows you to define your "recipe" and then use that recipe multiple times with differing properties.

 Effectively, it allows you to create a mini  **pyprototypr** script inside your